Jan21493/Linkplay/persistent-hook.md

 > **Note:**
 > The ***telnetd*** is NOT installed, because the file is missing in the (read only) directory /usr/bin.

-Create a file in ***/vendor/user*** with the name ***usermod.sh*** and the following content.
-It has been tested with devices connected via ethernet and wireless.
-Please adjust the IP address for the web server (in my case 10.1.1.22).
+Create a file in ***/vendor/user*** with the name ***usermod.sh***.
+The shell script has been tested with different devices that are connected via ethernet and wireless.
+Don't forget to adjust the IP address for the web server (in my case 10.1.1.22)!
 ```
 cd /vendor/user
 cat <<\EOF >> /vendor/user/usermod.sh